 This diary of James Maybrick contains grisly details of the Ripper murders that only the killer would know, researchers claim.

-For the last 120 years, his crimes have endured as some of the most grisly in the history of serial killing, and his identity has remained one of the great unsolved mysteries of its time.
+For the last 120 years, his crimes have endured as some of the most grisly in the history of true crime while his identity has remained one of the great unsolved mysteries of our time.

 But now, thanks to groundbreaking new research, Jack the Ripper’s identity may be a mystery no more.

-Author Robert Smith is set to publish a new book, 25 Years of The Diary of Jack the Ripper: The True Facts, in which he claims to have verified the authenticity of a document containing one man’s confession to being Jack the Ripper.
+In 2017, Robert Smith published 25 Years of The Diary of Jack the Ripper: The True Facts, in which he claims to have verified the authenticity of a document containing one man’s confession to being Jack the Ripper.

-The man in question is Liverpool cotton merchant James Maybrick and the document is believed to be his diary, first discovered 25 years ago, but finally perhaps proven authentic now.
+The man in question is Liverpool cotton merchant James Maybrick and the document is believed to be his diary, first discovered 25 years ago, but finally perhaps proven authentic inn recent years.

 The diary indeed contains clear confessions to the five murders credited to Jack the Ripper (as well as two others) and signs off with the following words, reports The Telegraph: